soleneferon/my_own_repo_emissions_solene/README.md

 1. Create a new repository with the emissions app for my own account

 ### WEEK 7 - Task 3: App design
-_The app development team will dive into App Design this week as we start to learn the basics of customizing our Emissions Calculator, we will work on the colors, the text and the favicon inside app
+_The app development team will dive into App Design this week as we start to learn the basics of customizing our Emissions Calculator, we will work on the colors, the text and the favicon inside app.
-The diary Group will propose with pics and text in the repo diary what would we adjust design-wise of the app to make it look cooler
+The diary Group will propose with pics and text in the repo diary what would we adjust design-wise of the app to make it look cooler.
-The Methodology Group will keep adding the methods to the diary_
+The Methodology Group will keep adding the methods to the diary._

 I learned:
 1. How the design aligns with the code machinery in Flask